Lofty prospects – thanks to a digital twin

 Because the machine and all its components were designed in completely virtual environments, it was possible to use the digital twins to simulate machine and component behavior and test the interoperability of individual components.
 Collisions occurred only on the computer without causing any actual damage.
 Other efficiency gains came from the TIA Portal.
 “It’s fantastic to be able to access visualization, control, and drive technology in the same software environment,” says Kjell Erik Meier, who was responsible for the virtual commissioning of the new machine.

-In addition, MindSphere – Siemens’ cloud-based, open IoT operating system – facilitated documentation and data analysis for the Norwegian machine builder.
+In addition, MindSphere – Siemens' leading industrial IoT as a service solution – facilitated documentation and data analysis for the Norwegian machine builder.
 From the machine data, a digital twin for performance is created, from which new knowledge can be gained and used to further optimize the machines and initiate predictive maintenance activities.
 Now the company can offer these maintenance activities to its customers as a new service.
 According to Tronrud, his company will continue to focus on new opportunities for enhancing its competitiveness.
 “Digitalization is a tremendous opportunity.
 The important thing is not to be afraid of challenges, but to take full advantage of the opportunity it gives us to create added value.”

 Subscribe to our Newsletter